 Video: Al MacInnis rode slap shot to Hall of Fame

-In his NHL100 profile of MacInnis, author George Johnson looks back at the Hall of Fame defenseman's performance in Calgary's run to the Cup in 1989.
+In his NHL100 profile of MacInnis, author George Johnson looked back at the Hall of Fame defenseman's performance in Calgary's run to the Cup in 1989:

 "During the Flames' run to the Stanley Cup in 1989, MacInnis scored seven goals, including one in overtime in Game 4 at the Chicago Blackhawks in the semifinals to give Calgary a 3-1 series lead, and finished with 24 assists in 22 games.